Article key points:

 Producers need to be properly licensed to sell insurance products.
 That’s because producers play an important role in advising consumers on which insurance products are best suited to meet their needs.
 As such, it makes sense that they need to go through rigorous training and exams to prove they know their stuff when it comes to the range of insurance products available in the market.

-But licensing requirements vary state by state, and with so many different insurance products available, producers could find themselves studying, training, and taking exams till the end of time.
-That’s why states group similar products together in an effort to consolidate licensing requirements.
+Because insurance licensing requirements vary by state, agencies and carriers must continuously track producer LOAs, appointments, renewals, and continuing education requirements to remain compliant.
+With so many different insurance products available, insurance producers could find themselves studying, training, and taking exams till the end of time.
+That’s why states group similar lines of business and insurance products together in an effort to consolidate licensing requirements.

 Instead of needing to complete training and exams for auto, workers comp, liability, and theft, producers can take an all-encompassing casualty insurance training and exam, which covers key concepts for these like-products.